Polito-SE2-Team14/HikeTracker/server/README.md

 # Server Documentation
 In this project in order to make our code more organized and readble, I follow the MVC pattern for the server skeleton.

+## Server.js File
-**Server.js File**: In this project all of our APIs are started with "/api/".
+In this project all of our APIs are started with "/api/".
 This prefix stored in a variable called "prefixRoute".All the APIs are called at first in this file like the example below
     ```
     let testRouter = require('./Route/TestRoute');
     app.use(prefixRoute + 'test', testRouter);
     ```
-So All the APIs started from "/api/test" goes to the TestRoute File **Route Folder**: For each Route in the system we have a file.
+So All the APIs started from "/api/test" goes to the TestRoute File
+## Route Folder
+For each Route in the system we have a file.
 For example for all the APIs started from "/api/test" we have a TestRoute file. so "/api/test/abc" goes also to this file.
 In this file we can create different API calls for this specific route.
 For example:
     ```
     let express = require("express");
     let router = express.Router();